Inside Maldives’ only multi-island destination - Local News 8

 Guests of the two resorts can choose from a variety of meal plans, including an all-inclusive package that offers free dining at most CROSSROADS venues.

-Though travelers could easily spend a few days at CROSSROADS, it’s also a great option for visitors needing a place to stay before their journey home or at the beginning of their holiday, depending on flight schedules.
+Though travelers could easily spend a few days at CROSSROADS, it’s also a great option for visitors needing a place to stay near the airport, depending on flight schedules, as float planes can’t fly after dark.

-Float planes can’t fly after dark, meaning some travelers might need an extra night and would prefer a bit more beach time rather than just check into an airport hotel.

 Those who just want to come for the day can visit the marina, beach club and retail/dining zone, as well as the discovery centers.
 And that includes local Maldivians.